Today we are going to discuss Bitcoin vs Ethereum (huge currencies in the market), like what are the similarities, the differences, etc.

 Currently, blocks are 1 MB on the Bitcoin network.
-Disagreements about the size of the block finally led to Bitcoin Cash produced as Bitcoin's fork.
+Disagreements about the size of the block finally led to Bitcoin Cash being produced as Bitcoin's fork.

-Whereas talking about Ethereum, the size of the block measured in gas, with each block limited to 12.5 million gases.
+Whereas talking about Ethereum, the size of the block is measured in gas, with each block limited to 12.5 million gases.